National Postdoctoral Fellowship Program

 Distinguished Postdoctoral Fellowships

-This program provides a comprehensive training experience to prepare postdoctoral fellows for success in a variety of careers.
+This program provides a comprehensive training experience to prepare postdoctoral fellows for success in a variety of careers in statistical sciences.

 Support Amount: up to $70,000 per year plus benefits